 - Smoking and driving

-There are five different ways that the police can deal with a careless driving offence depending on the severity and circumstances:
+There are 5 different ways that the police can deal with a careless driving offence depending on the severity and circumstances:

-- Fixed penalty with an offer of educational training – accept the penalty or accept and attend the course.
-If you refuse or fail to complete the course and don't accept the penalty, you’ll be summonsed and can either plead guilty and accept the court fine or not guilty and have the case heard in the Magistrates Court.
+If you refuse or fail to complete the course and don't accept the penalty, you’ll be summonsed.
+You can then either plead guilty and accept the court fine or not guilty and have the case heard in the Magistrates Court.

 Fixed penalty and/or educational training can be offered in situations of officer-observed, low level careless, aggressive and inconsiderate driving where other drivers are not unduly affected.

 The officer at the roadside can’t himself offer a course.
-Back office staff will consider the case and check the National Driver Offender Retraining Scheme (NDORS) data base – if you've already completed a course you are ineligible for another course anywhere and for any offence within 3 years of the original offence.
+Back office staff will consider the case and check the National Driver Offender Retraining Scheme (NDORS) data base.
+If you've already completed a course, you're ineligible for another course anywhere and for any offence within 3 years of the original offence.